 Visually, Super Monkey Ball: Banana Blitz HD looks about as good as you’d expect for a remaster.
 The menus, the characters, the mazes, and the overall presentation is all top-notch.
 I really can’t falter the cartoony, bright, bold aesthetic which is on show here, it all looks great, even if it is only a touch up of a Wii game.
 My only issue with the visuals comes from my issue with the controls – the camera wobble.
 Now, I know all Super Monkey Ball games have camera wobble as it’s pretty much part of the mechanics, but it feels too excessive and borderline nauseating and off-putting at times.
 I’d love an option to lock the camera to the floor’s perspective to allow for more precise movements and lining up of trickier manoeuvres.

 Whilst on the subject, even without the wobble, the controls don’t feel right.
 Sure, it’s been moved over from a Wii game with motion controls (which they should have kept, damn Xbox and PC), but I remember the Gamecube and other standard controller games being easier to control and operate.
-Maybe I’ll have to fiddle with the in-game sensitivity until I find a setting I’m more happy with?
+Maybe I’ll have to fiddle with the in-game sensitivity until I find a setting I’m happier with?

 Sound-wise, I can’t really think of anything negative with the audio.
 Sure, it’s a new set of music due to licensing issues but I have no nostalgia for the original game, so I have nothing to compare it to.
 Everything is very upbeat and happy, putting you in the mood for playing with your Monkey Balls all night long!